//hanabi-1

 Where $pos$ is the position within the sequence and $i$ is the dimension index.

-Focal Loss for Direction Prediction
+#### Focal Loss for Direction Prediction <a href="#heading-focal-loss-for-direction-prediction" id="heading-focal-loss-for-direction-prediction"></a>

 To address the severe class imbalance in financial market direction prediction, we implemented Focal Loss:

-Where $p_t$ is the model's estimated probability for the correct class and $\gamma$ is the focusing parameter (set to 2.0 in Hanabi-1).
+Where $p\_t$ is the model's estimated probability for the correct class and $\gamma$ is the focusing parameter (set to 2.0 in Hanabi-1).
 This loss function down-weights the contribution of easy examples, allowing the model to focus on harder cases.

-Confidence Calibration
+#### Confidence Calibration <a href="#heading-confidence-calibration" id="heading-confidence-calibration"></a>

 A key innovation in Hanabi-1 is our confidence-aware prediction system: